pokt-network/poktroll/docusaurus/docs/operate/quickstart/full_node_cheatsheet.md

 :::tip

-If you're interesting in understanding everything, or having full control of every step, check out the [Full Node Walkthrough](../run_a_node/full_node_walkthrough.md).
+If you're interested in understanding the underlying details, or having full control over every step of the process, check out the [Full Node Walkthrough](../run_a_node/full_node_walkthrough.md).

 :::